BasharAlwarad/css_best_practices/README.md

 ### - Following best practices is crucial for maintaining code quality, scalability, and performance.

-1. Styles for the navigation menu
+1. Good practice: Styles for the navigation menu

 ```css
 /* Styles for the navigatimenu */